What is Pennsylvania’s new fireworks law?

 But there are still some significant restrictions on what you can get and where you can — or, rather, can’t — shoot them off.

-State law (which you can read here) now permits the sale of what are deemed “consumer fireworks.”
+State Law (opens in new tab) now permits the sale of what are deemed “consumer fireworks.”
 These include firecrackers, Roman candles, bottle rockets, and similar fireworks that contain a maximum of 50 milligrams of explosive material — previously only sold to out-of-state residents.
 Things like sparklers, caps and other novelties were already available.

 “Display fireworks” are not for sale.
 These are large fireworks generally restricted to professionals or certain uses that require a municipal permit, such as sports ceremonies, quarry blasting, railroad signals and protecting crops from birds.
 These fireworks are not publicly available.

 Federal rules still apply, of course, outlawing explosives (opens in new tab) that don’t adhere to safety standards.
 Devices such as M-80s, M-100s, quarter sticks and cherry bombs are considered illegal by most law enforcement agencies and are banned in many states, according to the federal Bureau of Alcohol, Tobacco, Firearms and Explosives.